HalahRaadSalih/HRS_gfs16_how_to_repo/cheatsheat.md

 Finish what you started wirking on, then push up any addtional commit.

 File a pull request with the commits in that you want to share.
 Make sure you have a good explanation in the pull request of what this is, what it's intended to do.  and some nice language.

+### How to work on two different things at the same time.